 Women who have experienced recurrent miscarriages, even if they have not had difficulty conceiving, should consult an infertility specialist as soon as they are ready.
 These experts can help patients better understand possible causes of their miscarriage and plan how to move forward with a healthy pregnancy and avoid another loss.

 Overall, the most important factor in deciding when to schedule your first appointment with a reproductive endocrinologist should be your personal desired timeline for growing your family.
-If you have been struggling with infertility and want to consult a reproductive expert, visit our contact form or call our office at (973) 322- 8286.
+If you have been struggling with infertility and want to discuss your options with a physician, we offer both virtual telemedicine and safe in-person appointments.
+You can contact us by calling our office at 973.548.9900 or by filling out our contact form.